MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. In the displayed window, select the **New** link.
 1. In the dialog window, select **App Service** on the left and **Create New** on the right.
 1. Select the **Publish** button.
 1. In the next dialog window, enter the required information.
-The following is an example:
+For example:

     ![auth-app-service](../../../assets/images/authentication/auth-bot-app-service.png)

 1. Select **Create**.
-1. If the deployment completes successfully, you will see it reflected in Visual Studio.
-A page is displayed in your default browser saying *Your bot is ready!*.
-The URL will be similar to this: `https://botteamsauth.azurewebsites.net/`.
+1. If the deployment completes successfully, you'll see it reflected in Visual Studio.
+A page is displayed in your default browser saying "*Your bot is ready!*".
+For example: `https://botteamsauth.azurewebsites.net/`.
 Save it to a file.
 1. In your browser, go to the [**Azure portal**][azure-portal].
 1. Check your resource group, the bot should be listed along with the other resources.
 The following image is an example: